maxralph1/maxralph1/README.md

 ## Some Projects

 <div>
-BlogySocial blog and social media application.
+<h4>BlogySocial blog and social media application.</h4>

-The app is crafted in Django and Bootstrap with flavors of JavaScript.
+The app is crafted in Django and Bootstrap with some flavor of JavaScript.

 [Link to repository](https://github.com/maxralph1/blogy)